neptune-ai/docs/docs/integrations/pytorch_lightning.rst

 ----

+.. _advanced-options:

 Advanced options
 ----------------
-To learn more about advanced options that Neptune logger has to offer, you can either:
+To learn more about advanced options that Neptune logger has to offer, follow :ref:`sections <jump-to-option>` below as each describes one functionality.

-#.
-Check the options below for detailed explanations,
+If you want to try things out and focus only on the code you can either:

 #.
 Open Colab notebook (badge-link below) and run advanced example as a "`neptuner`" user - zero setup, it just works,
 #.
 View advanced example code as a plain Python script on |script-advanced|.